MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

 You can use the [Microsoft Teams new client usage report](new-teams-usage-report.md) to find out if the users in your organization are using an outdated classic Teams client.

 ## What about updates to Microsoft 365 Apps for enterprise?
-Teams is installed by default with new installations of Microsoft 365 Apps for enterprise as described in [Deploy Microsoft Teams with Microsoft 365 Apps for enterprise](/DeployOffice/teams-install).
+Teams can be installed with new installations of Microsoft 365 Apps for enterprise as described in [Deploy Microsoft Teams with Microsoft 365 Apps for enterprise](/DeployOffice/teams-install).

 Teams follows its own update process as outlined earlier in this article.
 Teams doesn't follow the update process for the other Offices apps, such as Word and Excel.
-To learn more, read [Overview of update channels for Microsoft 365 Apps](/DeployOffice/overview-update-channels).

 ## Servicing agreement